 Why is it essential to have the right size crate?
 This crate is going to be your dog’s personal space, and they will spend a fair amount of time there, so you want it to be comfortable.
 With that in mind, you’ll want enough space for her to stand up, wag her tail, and stretch a little, as well as lie down comfortably.

 You do not want too much space, though, especially if you’re trying to crate train a puppy.
 If the puppy has too much space, she may feel comfortable soiling the far side of the crate because there will still be plenty of room to lie down in the clean area.
 A smaller space will encourage your dog to keep it mess-free, plus she will feel more secure.

 What To Measure

 If you’re like most of us, you probably do not know your dog’s exact height, so it is time to grab the tape measure.
 You’ll need to know your dog’s length from the tip of his nose to the end of his tail.
 Then measure his height from the floor to the top of his head, or the tips of his ears if his ears naturally stand up.
 Add 2″ to each measurement for small breed dogs or 4″ for large breed dogs.
 This will give you the length and the height you need.
 The width can be adjusted according to what you think will work best, but a good rule of thumb is to make the width 3″ less than the height.
 For example, if your dog is 22″ long and 19″ tall, you would build a crate that is 24″ L x 18″ W x 21″ H.

 Puppy Tip: Remember to add room for growing puppies!
-If your puppy is not yet fully developed, you will want to build your crate based on the size he will be as an adult.
-If your dog is going to grow substantially, you may want to consider adding an adjustable divider to the crate.
+If your puppy is not yet fully developed, you will want to build your puppy crate based on the size he will be as an adult.
+If your dog is going to grow substantially, you may want to consider dog crates with dividers.
 The divider can block off the unneeded section of the crate, keeping the crate small enough for proper potty training.
 Once your dog is adequately house trained, the divider can simply be removed.